Estate planning can feel overwhelming. It forces you to consider your mortality – but when the time comes, your family will be grateful you did.

 - Estate equalization - Passing down some assets, such as a home or a family company owner, to more than one family member can generate practical and administrative difficulties in the future.
 At the same time, if your estate lacks cash to balance inheritances, leaving a single item completely to one family member may cause inequity.
 A life insurance policy can provide a way out of this scenario.
 Assume you own a firm outright but only one of your two children is actively involved in it.
 You can leave the entire business to this child while naming the other child as the sole beneficiary of a life insurance policy for the value of your business.

-- Estate creation – When you pass away, life insurance can provide an immediate estate for your heirs.
-This is because the funds are distributed straight to them, effectively skipping probate.
+- Estate creation – When you pass away, life insurance can provide an immediate and direct estate for your heirs, bypassing the probate process altogether and ensuring prompt distribution of funds to them.

 Is estate planning right for me?